For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 7. Earn interest with savings and current accounts

-As such, you should try to keep as much of your spare money in an account with the highest interest rate going.
+As such, it helps to keep your spare money in an account with a high interest rate.

 Chip is one good option, and you can compare others in our guide to the best savings accounts.